USEPA/AMET/docs/AMET_Users_Guide_v14b.md

 ```

 Here, you would replace “&lt;model data&gt;” with the path to your model
 data file(s).
-The matching_surface.csh script (or soon to come matching_profiler.csh, matching_acars.csh,
+The matching_surface.csh, matching_bsrn.csh and matching_raob.csh
-matching_raob.csh, matching_surfrad.csh and matching_prism.csh) will perform the model-obs
-matching of all model outputs in this new project directory.
+will perform the model-obs matching of all model outputs in this new project directory.

 Next, edit the $AMETBASE/script\_db/wrfNC2007/matching_surface.csh variables
 AMET\_PROJECT ("wrfNC2007") and RUN\_DESCRIPTION (your description of